csp256/PistolsAtDawn/README.md

 Easy optimization framework with explicitly vectorized automatic differentiation.

 Think of it as "Ceres-light".
-Only dependency is Eigen.
+The only dependency is Eigen, so installation is painless.

+Fitting a model to data is as simple as writing a function to compute the residual (error).
+See the example on sphere-fitting.

+# Features

+* Robustified Gauss-Newton, as per "Bundle Adjustment, A Modern Synthesis"
+* Barron loss function.
+* to be continued

 # Design Philosophy